Chip Coffey: History

+Coffey was born in Elmira, New York.
+He was raised a Roman Catholic and identifies as a Christian.
+Coffey spent his early life in Elmira and South Carolina.
+He graduated from Elmira College in 1976.

 According to Coffey, when he was a child, he would tell his parents when the phone was about to ring and who was calling; referring to his ability to read the past, present and future as a "God given talent" Coffey said that when he reached adulthood, he began to see full-body apparitions.
-He also defines what he feels to be the difference between a ghost and a spirit, "the latter has completed the journey between the world of the living and the world of the dead.
+He also defines what he feels to be the difference between a ghost and a spirit: "the latter has completed the journey between the world of the living and the world of the dead.
 Ghosts, on the other hand, are souls that, for whatever reason, have chosen to stick around.
 They may not know they're dead, or they may fear judgment on the other side."

 In 2019, it was announced that Coffey would be joining the main cast of Kindred Spirits for the fourth season.
 This comes after Coffey appeared in the Haunted Salem 2019 live special with both Berry and Bruni from Kindred Spirits.